 Since 2013, I have provided Specialist 1:1 Autism Mentoring for DSA funded students at university and have supported many students in achieving positive outcomes.
 Within my role as Mental Health and Wellbeing Practitioner with an autism specialism at a university, I have experience of supporting students to achieve positive mental health and well-being .
 I have delivered a number of training sessions including basic autism awareness, mental health issues and autism, careers for people with autism and LGBT issues for staff and students.

-I have supported students with Dyslexia, Dyscalculia, Dyspraxia, ADHD, Dementia and mental health issues with study skills and individual tutoring to find effective strategies to learning.
+I have supported students with Dyslexia, Dyscalculia, Dyspraxia, ADHD, Dementia and mental health issues with specialist mentoring to find effective strategies to learning and to understand their strengths and difficulties and strategies that may help.

 I have a M(ed) in autism (distinction) and published a journal article in 2013 in the Good Autism Practice Journal around supporting people with autism to participate in their annual review meetings.
 I have recently written a chapter in a book on supporting positive mental health for university students with autism – Helping Penguins to swim available at https://www.inspiredbylearning.eu/book/12.
 Over the years, I have attended a number of training courses around autism including sensory issues and PDA.
 In 2020.
 I gained a Distinction in an Advanced Cognitive Behavioural Therapy Diploma and completed an online course with Kings College London – Understanding ADHD.